solher/zest/README.md

 ## Installation

-Make sure you have a working Go environment.
+Make sure you have a working Node and Go environment.

 Simply install the [Zest app generator](https://github.com/solher/generator-zest) :